Hedgehogs in the garden

-Last year, we saw a record-breaking flood of hedgehogs coming into our rescue centres, and with each centre costing around £670,000 to run each year, we need your help more than ever.
+In 2019, we saw a record-breaking flood of hedgehogs coming into our rescue centres, and with each centre costing around £670,000 to run each year, we need your help more than ever.

 As a charity, we rely on your generous donations (no matter how small) to help run our centres and support our mission to create a world that's kinder to all animals.
 What we're saying is - every day, our animals rely on the kindness of humans to make a difference.